renovatebot/renovate/docs/usage/configuration-options.md

 Configuration added here applies for all Go-related updates, however currently the only supported package manager for Go is the native Go Modules (the `gomod` manager).

+`GOPROXY`, `GONOPROXY` and `GOPRIVATE` environment variables are supported, though `direct` and `off` keywords will cause fallback to default Renovate fetching strategy (i.e. directly from GitHub, etc).

 ## group

 Caution: Advanced functionality only.
 Do not use unless you know what you're doing.